-Unity Health Toronto (created by the 2017 amalgamation of Providence Healthcare, St. Joseph's Health centre and St. Michael's Hospital), a charitable organization incorporated under the Corporations Act (Ontario) has been provided with a loan of \$99.0 million (2019 - nil) for the purpose of providing long-term financing as funding for a portion of the shortfall between actuarial value of the assets in the hospital's legacy St. Michael's Hospital single employer pension plan (the SMHPP) and the actuarial value required to merge the SMHPP with the Healthcare of Ontario Pension Plan (HOOPP).
-The proceeds of this loan were used by Unity Health Toronto to pay down the shortfall to HOOPP.
+Unity Health Toronto (created by the 2017 amalgamation of Providence Healthcare, St. Joseph's Health Centre and St. Michael's Hospital), a charitable organization incorporated under the Corporations Act (Ontario) was provided a loan of \$100.0 million.
+This loan was for the purpose of providing long-term financing as funding for a portion of the shortfall between the actuarial value of the assets in the hospital's legacy St. Michael's Hospital single employer pension plan (the SMHPP) and the actuarial value required to merge the SMHPP with the Healthcare of Ontario Pension Plan (HOOPP).
+As of March 31, 2021, the outstanding balance is \$96.8 million (2020 - \$99.0 million).
 This loan bears an interest rate of 2.99 per cent and matures in 2049.

 Arnprior Regional Health (ARH) has been provided a loan facility of \$25.8 million for the purpose of financing a Long-term Care Redevelopment project.
-As of March 31, 2020 ARH has drawn \$2.8 million (2019 - nil) from this facility bearing interest rate of 1.81 per cent.
+As of March 31, 2021 ARH has drawn 14.6 million (2020 - 2.8 million) from this facility bearing interest rate ranging from 0.14 per cent to 1.81 per cent.